thuang86714/Personal-Life-Recap/2024/2024_YearEndRecap.md

 - Defend Taiwan's democracy

 ## Achievement:
-- Reached out by Google, and got invited to interview
+- Reached out by Google, invited to interview
 - Soon realized ViewSonic is not a good place to work(2nd month), left the company before it's too late
     ![ViewSonic Badge](./assets/ViewSonic.jpg)
 - Finally started to work as web developer(Trend Micro, golang and gin for backend)
 - Rent a place in 中和and survived

 ## Failed to do:
 - Wrote any story